ANAMIKA

 Travels with Selkit - 1

-Let me begin this extended and many-part rumination by invoking the blessings of Hathor, the Divine Bovine and offering thanks to Selkit, the Protectress for having made it all possible.
+Let me begin this rumination by invoking the blessings of Hathor, the Divine Bovine.
+I also offer thanks to Selkit, the Protectress, for having made it all possible.

 SEPTEMBER 28th 2024:

-The airport has a very cool and futuristic design with lots of wavy curves and seems to function very well in directing and redirecting passengers (it even has the odd 'smoking cabin').
+The airport has a very cool and futuristic design with lots of wavy curves and seems to be very efficient in directing and redirecting passengers (it even has the odd 'smoking cabin').
 I have about 4 hours here and look around the shopping area.
 The only shop that seems to sell tea/coffee is Starbucks, a brand I have always avoided in Kochi.
-Here, I venture in; an east Asian looking assitant welcomes we warmly, promises to make me the best possible flavor of tea, serves up something with a name somewhat like 'melon spice' and leaves me poorer by a cool 650 Indian rupees.
+Here, I venture in; an east Asian looking assitant welcomes we warmly, promises to make me the best possible flavor of tea, serves up a brew named 'melon spice' and leaves me poorer by a cool 650 Indian rupees.

 I am airborne again at 11 local time.
 The plane sweeps diagonally across the Arabian peninsula - a two hour show of cloudless, rugged barrenness.
 Even from the safe height of 12 km, the desert is a scary sight.
 The only unusual feature one sees is what looks like clusters of huge black circles drawn on the sand at several places.
-We eventually get across and fly over the Sinai peninsula and some more baking desert until a vast swathe of built up area suddenly reveals itself - clusters and clusters of huge housing blocks, all painted in shades of brown and looking like having somehow gotten built from the desert sand.
-A few more minutes and we land in Cairo.
+We eventually get across and fly over a limb of the (very blue) Red Sea, then the Sinai peninsula and some more baking desert until a vast swathe of built up area suddenly reveals itself - clusters and clusters of huge housing blocks, all painted in shades of brown and looking like having somehow gotten built from the desert sand.
+A few more minutes and we are in Cairo.
 For the first-ever time, I am in a foreign country, alone.
 I have no Arabic, the local language, except basic greetings, and I can't even count in it.

-And on a wall nearby is a reproduction of a vaguely familiar ancient Egyptian painting of a group of three female musicians, two wearing very fashionable-looking gowns and the third in basically nothing!
+And on a wall nearby is a reproduction of a vaguely familiar ancient Egyptian painting of a group of three female musicians, two wearing very fashionable-looking gowns and the third, basically nothing!

 I hurriedly get some dollars changed to Egyptian pounds, step out into the midday heat and flag down a Uber.
 The around 40 km ride cuts right across the city - we pass the Moqattam hills, the citadel, old-looking mosques, and then, I find we are in Giza (I had failed to spot my first ever crossing of the Nile!) - building after brown building displaying huge posters of ancient Egyptian icons - Rameses, Khafre, Nefertiti, Sphinx,...